All about Parque La Plancha in Mérida, Mexico (2025 Guide)

 Established in 2000 on the historic railyard of the Ferrocarriles Unidos de Yucatán, this open-air museum showcased mighty steam engines and weathered carriages, each whispering stories of the peninsula’s bygone railway era.

 Despite the relentless toll of sun and rain on its exhibits, the museum endured thanks to the tireless efforts of its caretakers.
-In 2022, the area embraced a new chapter as part of the La Plancha Great Park project.
+In 2022, the area embraced a new chapter as part of the park project.

 As part of the redevelopment as a park, the Museo de los Ferrocarriles de Yucatán (Yucatan Railroad Museum) was given a new home on an area of around 5,100 square meters on the park grounds.